 Security Learning Cultures

-In the West today, most change occurs in organizations through fear or desperation.
-Here are real problems with this.
+In the West, most consequential change occurs in organizations out of fear or desperation.
+There are real problems with this.
 First, it means that change is inevitably episodic.
 When things are bad, you can get some change.
 As soon as the perception of imminent doom fades, so does the engine of change.
 Second, the more obvious human problem is that a lot of people in companies today are in a state of continual crises.
 Many organizations operate this way.
 It’s tough.
 It’s pretty stressful.
 It’s not the way most of us would choose to live our lives.

 Peter Senge, MIT